 Implementation of canonical tags to consolidate duplicate or similar pages and prevent SEO dilution.

 SEO, or Search Engine Optimization, is the practice of improving a website's visibility in unpaid search engine results by optimizing content, site structure, and authority signals.
-For e-commerce stores, SEO helps product and category pages rank for queries that shoppers use when they're ready to buy.
+The goal is to earn higher rankings for queries that your target audience is actively searching for, driving organic traffic without paying per click.
+For e-commerce stores, strong SEO helps product and category pages surface when shoppers are ready to buy.

 Now that you understand the terminology, let Similar AI help you implement advanced SEO strategies that drive real results for your e-commerce business.